Zamantı River

 Zamantı River is a river in Central Anatolia, Turkey, crossing Kayseri Province in practically its whole course to join Seyhan River further south, of which it is the western, the longest and the most important tributary.
 Zamantı and Göksu join 80 km north of Adana to form Seyhan River.

+Etymology

+According to Ramsay, the modern name of the river derives from the town of Tzamandos and translates to "the water that comes from Tzamandos".
+Through the Classical Antiquity until Byzantine times, the river was called Karmalas.
+In Byzantine times, the river was known as Onopniktes.